nijoe1/spatialDAO/README.md

 ## Short Description

-SpatialDAO is a dataDAO Factory that allows created dataDAOs in the platform to make file proposals and bounties for specific commitment pieces.
+SpatialDAO is a dataDAO Factory that allows created dataDAOs in the platform to make file proposals and bounties for specific commitment pieces to manage them and permanently store them on the filecoin network.
 Deal clients, on the other hand, are hunting bounties and making storage deals for DAO-proposed data and getting rewarded for that!
 <br/>

 ## Long Description